ruthtech/generate-random-advice/README.md

 # Node and React
  This application shows the user some random advice.
+It's a vehicle to test creating an Express server, calling that server from React, and then deploying to Heroku.

 ## Getting Started
 All of the files can be loaded with your browser.
 Copy the files to your local directory, open a Git Terminal and type "node server.js".
 Then open another Git Terminal, cd client, and type "npm start".
 React will open a browser and on localhost:3000.